Typhoon Gilda (1974): Shizuoka Prefecture

-In the prefecture, the rains started to impact the area on June 27, and rainfall of 100 mm was recorded from July 4 - 5.
+In the prefecture, the rains started to impact the area on June 27, and rainfall of 100 mm was recorded from July 4–5.
 In the western part, the rains started to pour in the early morning of July 7, and began stronger at that time.
 In Araimachi (now merged into Kosai City), there were reports of house and embankment damages.
-In the towns of Hosoe-cho and Inasa-gun (now Kita-ku City), still in the prefecture, the authorities recorded a fatality, five injuries, 57 affected households, and 681 flooded wards.
+In the towns of Hosoe-cho and Inasa-gun (now Hamana-ku), still in the prefecture, the authorities recorded a fatality, five injuries, 57 affected households, and 681 flooded wards.
 In Tenryū City (now Tenryū Ward) in Hamamatsu reported two fatalities, six injuries, 22 houses affected, and nearly 3,000 households were flooded.
 The city, as a whole, recorded five deaths, two injuries, 32 affected houses, and exactly 1,500 households flooded.

 In Iwata, its river that flows through the Tenryu River system recorded a rainfall amount of 270 mm, which flooded 647 households, and in Otagawa River basin, a levee was smashed by strong current from the river, causing flash floods that destroyed 87 houses and another 2,240 to be flooded.
 The local authorities also reported flooding in Mori-cho and Shuchi-gun, which caused a fatality, five serious injuries and over 723 households to be submerged.
 In Fujieda City, three houses were destroyed, 4 were partially washed out, and another 1,424 to be flooded.
 Yaizu City reported 2,045 households flooded and/or washed out; however, there were no fatalities.

 In its city, the authorities at a meteorological center recorded a rainfall amount of 508 mm, an unusually high amount in its record.
 In addition, the Abe River overflowed, destroying 39 houses in its path and flooding 8,171 more.
 The Tomoegawa river also overflowed, killing 23 people and injured 28 more.
 Over 22,551 households were also flooded as a result.
 The town of Shimizu reported four deaths, three destroyed houses, and over 50,283 flooded households.
 In Fuji City, the authorities there reported a fatality and over 3,464 houses were flooded.
 The Kano River in Numazu broke its embankment, submerging over 681 households that killed a person.
 A rainfall accumulation of 73 mm were reported in a week in the city of Mishima, destroying eight houses and flooded 1,416 more.

 Regarding transportations, some major highways and expressways like Japan National Route 1 and Tōmei Expressway, and railway lines such as the Tōkaidō Main Line, Tokaido Shinkansen were disrupted due to major floodings and sometimes, landslides that made motorist stranded.
 The Yui Station, a railway station recorded 376 mm of rainfall amount.
 The Tokaido Main Line by the Central Japan Railway Company suffered major damage, halting railway operations in that place for a week.